 The Council is required to obtain an external audit opinion on its statutory accounts on an annual basis.
+The statutory accounts provide an analysis of how public funds have been spent.

 EXECUTIVE SUMMARY

 The Council is required to assess and determine that it is appropriate to prepare its financial statements on a going concern basis.
 The going concern basis assumes that the Council will be able to realise its assets and liabilities in the normal course of business and that it will continue in business for the foreseeable future.